 Here at Willow Place for Women, our specialized treatment for eating disorders and substance abuse is a bit different than your average facility specializing in these approaches.
-Our gender specific and dual diagnosis focuses offer individuals an extremely specialized and personal experience with healing from these mental health issues.
+Our gender-specific and dual diagnosis focuses offer individuals an extremely specialized and personal experience with healing from these mental health issues.
 But, since we differ from your average treatment center, individuals usually have many questions before enrolling.
-Here, we’ve compiled a list of frequently asked questions about our programs and services to offer a better idea on what time spent at our facility will be like.
+Here, we’ve compiled a list of frequently asked questions about our programs and services to offer a better idea of what time spent at our facility will be like.
 This way, you can have more confidence in your decision to get the help you need!

 Is Willow Place for Women an inpatient or an outpatient facility?

 Willow Place for women is an outpatient day treatment facility, offering Partial Hospitalization and Intensive Outpatient Treatment.
 We also have a sober/supportive living component where women can live in one of our homes.

 Where is Willow Place for Women located?